W-David-Porter/acim/src/workbook/part-i/16-i-have-no-neutral-thoughts/index.md

 #::: details Expanded

-There is no more self-contradictory concept than that [the concept] of ‘idle thoughts’.
+There is no more self-contradictory concept than that [the concept] of “idle thoughts’.
 ²What gives rise to the perception of a whole world can hardly be called idle.
 ³Every thought you have contributes to truth or to illusion; either it [any thought you have] extends the truth or it [any thought you have] multiplies illusions.
 ⁴You can indeed multiply nothing, but you will not extend it [nothing] by doing so [multiplying nothing].

 #::: details Substituted

-There is no more self-contradictory concept than the concept of ‘idle thoughts’.
+There is no more self-contradictory concept than the concept of “idle thoughts’.
 ²What gives rise to the perception of a whole world can hardly be called idle.
 ³Every thought you have contributes to truth or to illusion; either any thought you have extends the truth or any thought you have multiplies illusions.
 ⁴You can indeed multiply nothing, but you will not extend nothing by multiplying nothing.